 • A legacy of the 1988 Winter Olympic Games, Olympic Plaza hosts festivals and concerts throughout the year.
 This outdoor square features a pool and fountain in summer and ice-skating in winter.

-• The hub of the downtown Cultural District is the EPCOR CENTRE for the Performing Arts, a large arts facility housing many arts and cultural companies including Theatre Calgary.
+• The hub of the downtown Cultural District is the Arts Commons, a large arts facility housing many arts and cultural companies including Theatre Calgary.

-• Plus-15 walkways link several shopping centres in the downtown’s sleek and stylish central shopping zone.
+• Plus-15 Skywalk walkways link several shopping centres in the downtown’s sleek and stylish central shopping zone.
 As well, Fashion Central features boutiques, international fashion retailers and designer studios.
-Art Central, its sister complex, features more than 50 art galleries, boutiques and artists’ studios.

 • Minutes from the city core, Prince’s Island Park on the Bow River is a green urban oasis complete with cycling and walking paths and playgrounds.
 It is the site of several major summer festivals.